Arthur Okonkwo: Wrexham (loan)

 On 1 September 2023, he joined Wrexham on a season-long loan following Ben Foster's retirement.
 Okonkwo made his debut for the club in a fixture versus Newcastle U21 on 5 September 2023, with Wrexham pulling away as 1–0 victors He later made his league debut for the club on 30 September 2023, at home against former club Crewe Alexandra, in a 3–3 draw.
 In December 2023, he returned to parent club Arsenal for minor surgery after suffering a jaw injury in a 2–2 draw at Harrogate Town on 28 November.
 In January 2024, Wrexham confirmed that Okonkwo would remain on loan at the club until the end of the season.
 During his season at Wrexham he made 40 appearances in all competitions and had 16 clean sheets.

 Return to Wrexham

 On 22 June 2024, it was announced that Okonkwo had once again signed for Wrexham as a free agent on a three-year deal.

+Charlton Athletic (loan)

+On 20 August 2026, Okonkwo joined Charlton Athletic on a season-long loan.

 International career

 Okonkwo represented England at under-16 and under-17 levels, then debuted for the under-18s two days before his birthday.

-He remains eligible for Nigeria through his ancestry.
+On 6 April 2026, FIFA confirmed Okonkwo had switched his allegiance from England to Nigeria.
+His first international call-up was for the 2026 Unity Cup.